akveo/nebular/docs/assets/articles/install-starter-kit.md

 Go to http://0.0.0.0:4200 or http://localhost:4200 in your browser.

-To run the local copy in production mode and build the sources, execute:
+To run the local copy in a production mode and build the sources, execute:

 ```bash
 npm run start:prod